zhullyb/monyhar/monyhar/docs/accessibility/overview.md

 1. Merging AXNodeData trees into one tree of [BrowserAccessibility] objects, by linking to other BrowserAccessibilityManagers.
-This is important because each page has its own accessibility tree, but each Chromium *window* must have only one accessibility tree, so trees from multiple pages need to be combined (possibly also with trees from Views UI).
+This is important because each page has its own accessibility tree, but each Monyhar *window* must have only one accessibility tree, so trees from multiple pages need to be combined (possibly also with trees from Views UI).
 2. Dispatching outgoing accessibility events to the platform's accessibility